 - To drive a car as a job in Ontario, you must have a valid Class G (or higher) driver’s license.
 As we explain elsewhere on our website, In order to get a Class G license, a newcomer must first obtain a G1 and then a G2 license.
 Since a 12-month waiting period is mandated between levels, it may take up to two years to obtain a Class G license.

 - All rideshare drivers and some taxi drivers are considered to be self-employed.
-As explained on the Government of Canada website, this means that the company you work for does not make payments on your behalf to the Canada Pension Plan (CPP), Employment Insurance (EI), or income tax.
+As explained on the Canada Revenue Agency website, this means that the company you work for does not make payments on your behalf to the Canada Pension Plan (CPP), Employment Insurance (EI), or income tax.
 You will be expected to pay into the CPP when you file and pay your income tax, and you simply will not be eligible for EI.

 - The job can be challenging, with long hours, high costs, low compensation, and no benefits.